AutoSys Box Jobs: The 1 Container That Controls Your Batch Pipeline

 # Check status of box and all inner jobs autorep -J eod_box -s # Check a specific inner job's attributes autorep -J job_b -d # Check if an inner job is on hold or on ice autostatus -J job_b # Check if the machine for an inner job is active autorep -M server01

-| RUNNING | Box is active, conditions met | Yes — if their own conditions are met |
+| RUNNING | Box is active, scheduling conditions are met | Yes — if their own conditions are also met | Start time reached, dependencies satisfied |

-| SUCCESS | All inner jobs succeeded | No — box has completed |
+| SUCCESS | All inner jobs and child boxes succeeded | No — box has completed | All children SUCCESS |

-| FAILURE | At least one inner job failed | No — remaining jobs don't start |
+| FAILURE | At least one inner job or child box failed | No — remaining jobs don't start | Any child FAILURE |

-| INACTIVE | Box hasn't been triggered yet | No |
+| INACTIVE | Box hasn't been triggered yet (default state) | No | Initial state; never started |

-| ON_HOLD | Box manually held | No — box won't start |
+| ON_HOLD | Box manually placed on hold | No — box won't start even if conditions met | Manual: ON_HOLD |

-| ON_ICE | Box suspended | No — box won't start |
+| ON_ICE | Box suspended (like ON_HOLD but more aggressive) | No — box won't start | Manual: ON_ICE |

 🎯 Key Takeaways

-- BOX jobs are containers — they don't execute commands, they control when child jobs can start
+- BOX jobs are containers — they don't execute commands, they control when child jobs can start.

-- A box enters SUCCESS only when ALL inner jobs have succeeded; it enters FAILURE if any inner job fails
+- A box enters SUCCESS only when ALL inner jobs have succeeded; it enters FAILURE if any inner job fails.

-- You can nest boxes inside boxes to build hierarchical batch workflows
+- You can nest boxes inside boxes to build hierarchical batch workflows.

-- Child jobs inside a box should generally not have their own start_times — let the box control timing
+- Child jobs inside a box should generally not have their own start_times — let the box control timing.

 ⚠ Common Mistakes to Avoid